Top 10 Most Overrated MMA Fighters

 Elite fighter, but nowhere near elite in the striking department.
 Mediocre striker, judging by UFC top 10 contender standards.
 Even his infamous kicks, that many consider great, are good and nothing more.

-He was the undefeated Strikeforce middleweight champion, came over to the UFC, and got KO'd in his first fight.
+He was the undefeated Strikeforce middleweight champion, came over to the UFC, and got knocked out in his first fight.

-He was the most feared fighter on TUF, but once he made it to the UFC, he has been 0-2.
+He was the most feared fighter on The Ultimate Fighter, but once he made it to the UFC, he went 0-2.

 She is one-dimensional and has been fighting tomato cans her entire career.

 Some of the worst striking I've ever seen.
-Never looks comfortable striking.
+He never looks comfortable striking.

 No doubt, the most overrated MMA fighter ever because of his big mouth.
 Also, he has zero wrestling and BJJ, and got beat by Nate Diaz, who is a damn average fighter.

-He hasn't defended his belt once, and he acts like he's the king of MMA.
+He hasn't defended his belt once, yet he acts like he's the king of MMA.

 He fought old-aged fighters, used PEDs during his entire UFC career, and eye-poked most of his UFC opponents.